blambeau/phd/writing/NOTES.md

 * 2011.06.30 - Sections to refactor in chapter 4

+  * Restate the requirement that all scenarios start in the same system state somewhere.
+This is left implicit because of scenario collections so far.

   * Add a sentence about "membership queries" before using the term.

   * Check that "uv" (vs. "u.v") string concatenation is compatible with